 Understanding Down Payment Percentages

 - Conventional Loans: Many lenders offer conventional loans with as little as 3-5% down for qualified buyers.
-However, anything less than 20% will require you to pay PMI, an extra monthly fee that protects the lender if you default.

 Step 2: Build Your Savings Infrastructure